1Hezekiah began to reign when he was 25 years old, and he reigned 29 years in Jerusalem; and his mother’s name was Abijah, the daughter of Zechariah.

 3He, in the first year of his reign, in the first month, opened the doors of the house of Yahweh and repaired them.

-4He brought in the priests and the Levites and gathered them together into the wide place on the east
+4He brought in the priests and the Levites and gathered them together into the public square on the east

 5and said to them, “Listen to me, you Levites!
-Now sanctify yourselves and sanctify the house of Yahweh the God of your fathers, and carry out the filthiness out of the holy place.
+Now sanctify yourselves and sanctify the house of Yahweh the God of your fathers, and remove the uncleanness out of the holy place.

-6For our fathers have trespassed and done what was evil in the eyes of Yahweh our God, and have forsaken him and have turned away their faces from the habitation of Yahweh, and turned their backs.
+6For our fathers have transgressed and done what was evil in the eyes of Yahweh our God, and have forsaken him and have turned away their faces from the dwelling place of Yahweh, and turned their backs on him.

 7Also they have closed the doors of the vestibule and put out the lamps, and have not burned incense or offered burnt offerings in the holy place to the God of Israel.